 Fully 68 percent of those who have deployed it credit AIOps tools as key to their success.
 With such an inarguable record, what could possibly throw sand in the gears of AIOps transformation?
 Yet, IT/Cloud operations lag behind where they ought to be, often continuing to manually triage major incidents and outages.
 They still rely on the personal knowledge and expertise of individuals, who answer calls, respond to support tickets, and draw from knowledge bases.
 Current IT and cloud operation tools continue to be rules-based, domain-dependent, and costly to deploy and manage.
 They lack automated AI learning and must contend with black box methodology.
 Such shortcomings hurt performance, disrupt revenue, and damage the brand—not to mention stressing and exhausting the teams tasked with managing application availability and performance.
 Clearly, ITOps and DevOps teams need a better way to gain insights and predict outages, reducing Mean Time to Isolate (MTTI) and Mean Time to Resolution (MTTR) before customers start reporting a degraded experience.

-AIOps platforms are powerful engines that address a comprehensive span of next-gen use cases, including major incident detection, AI/ML alerting, dynamic Configuration Management Database (CMDB), root-cause analysis, and event correlation.
-AIOps tools for DevOps specifically addresses monitoring alerts and anomaly reduction; AIOps for Incident Management covers major incident detection and prediction.
-The capabilities and benefits that AIOps platforms bring to enterprises is a valuable tool for ITOps and DevOps teams.
+AIOps platforms are powerful engines that address a comprehensive span of AI in IT Operations use cases, including major incident detection, AI/ML alerting, dynamic Configuration Management Database (CMDB), root-cause analysis, and event correlation.
+AIOps tools for DevOps specifically address monitoring alerts and anomaly reduction; AIOps for Incident Management covers major incident detection and prediction.
+The capabilities and benefits that AIOps platforms bring to enterprises a valuable tools for ITOps and DevOps teams.

 Aisera: Domain-Independent AIOps Automates the Job of IT Teams